freight-hub/freighthub-frontend-challenge/README.md

 # How to submit

 - Clone this repository.
 - A RESTful API for `shipments` is provided with the challenge.
-To run follow [How to run api server?](#how-to-run-api-server)
+To run follow: [How to run API server?](#how-to-run-api-server)
 - Complete your project as described above within your local repository.
 - Ensure everything you want to commit is committed.
 - Please make sure that there are scripts to start both the server and the client.